facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 During periods of non-use, generating rental income helps offset ownership costs while boosting retirement cash flow.
 Investigate local regulations to operate legally as a landlord.

-Only if absolutely necessary, selling secondary properties remains a last resort to access capital in dire scenarios.
+Selling secondary properties only if absolutely necessary remains a last resort to access capital in dire scenarios.
 But numerous options exist to enjoy these assets well into retirement.

 Second homes may also constitute part of an effective legacy plan when retained until death.
 Inherited real estate transfers to heirs avoid probate delays compared to financial assets.